-Sometimes that will be detailed case study information, while others it will be more surface-level actionable tips.
+Sometimes that'll be detailed case study information, while others it'll be more surface-level actionable tips.
 Presenting one, to the other, is a common misstep—even if your content is still good!

 Mistake 9.
 Failing to Hold Your Audience’s Attention

-The length of your speech can have a huge bearing on whether or not the audience is going to pay attention to the entire thing.
+The length of your speech can have a huge bearing on whether the audience is going to pay attention to the entire thing.

 Beyond those little tricks and dramatic gestures, your content itself should emotionally hook people too.

 For example, don't just launch into the 'solution' or tips.
 Instead, spend some extra time at the beginning—and throughout—putting this information in a larger context that relates back to the major problems or pain points in your audience's life that can be resolved.

 Discover additional techniques on how to deliver an engaging presentation: